algal/ALGReversedFlowLayout/README.md

 ## Usage

 To run the example project, just do `pod try https://github.com/algal/ALGReversedFlowLayout.git`.
 Run the example project in the simulator with a 4" device.
-Play with the switches in the example project to compare it to the normal flow layout, and to see the effect of the one configurable property `expandsContentSizeToBounds`.
+Play with the switches in the example project to compare it to the normal flow layout, and to see the effect of the two configurable properties `expandsContentSizeToBounds` and `minimumContentSizeHeight`.

 To use it in your app, just programatically instatiate this class exactly as you would `UICollectionViewFlowLayout`.
 Or if you are creating your layout in Interface Builder, then select the layout object in your storyboard or nib and use the Identity Inspector to set the class `ALGReversedFlowLayout` instead of `UICollectionViewFlowLayout`.